This part seeks to achieve several objectives:

 (2) Your application must show that -

-(i) There is a reasonable basis to conclude that you could achieve a level of DBE participation consistent with the objectives of this part using different or innovative means other than those that are provided in subpart B or C of this part;
+(i) There is a reasonable basis to conclude that you could achieve a level of ACDBE participation consistent with the objectives of this part using different or innovative means other than those that are provided in subpart B or D of this part;

-(ii) Conditions in your jurisdiction are appropriate for implementing the proposal;
+(ii) Conditions at your airport are appropriate for implementing the proposal;

-(iii) Your proposal would prevent discrimination against any individual or group in access to contracting opportunities or other benefits of the program; and
+(iii) Your proposal would prevent discrimination against any individual or group in access to concession opportunities or other benefits of the program; and

-(iv) Your proposal is consistent with applicable law and program requirements of the concerned operating administration's financial assistance program.
+(iv) Your proposal is consistent with applicable law and FAA program requirements.

-(3) The Secretary has the authority to approve your application.
-If the Secretary grants your application, you may administer your DBE program as provided in your proposal, subject to the following conditions:
+(3) The FAA Administrator has the authority to approve your application.
+If the Administrator grants your application, you may administer your ACDBE program as provided in your proposal, subject to the following conditions:

-(ii) Your level of DBE participation continues to be consistent with the objectives of this part;
+(ii) Your level of ACDBE participation continues to be consistent with the objectives of this part;

-(iii) There is a reasonable limitation on the duration of your modified program; and
+(iii) There is a reasonable limitation on the duration of the your modified program; and

-(iv) Any other conditions the Secretary makes on the grant of the waiver.
+(iv) Any other conditions the Administrator makes on the grant of the waiver.

-(4) The Secretary may end a program waiver at any time and require you to comply with this part's provisions.
-The Secretary may also extend the waiver, if he or she determines that all requirements of paragraphs (b)(2) and (3) of this section continue to be met.
-Any such extension shall be for no longer than period originally set for the duration of the program.
+(4) The Administrator may end a program waiver at any time and require you to comply with this part's provisions.
+The Administrator may also extend the waiver, if he or she determines that all requirements of this section continue to be met.
+Any such extension shall be for no longer than period originally set for the duration of the program waiver.